Creative Response Guide

 The Peay Read is intended to help you open your mind to new ideas and to think critically about issues that face our society.
-Saints at the River by Ron Rash was selected for the Fall 2013 Peay Read because it presents rich themes for the reader’s consideration.
+Just Mercy by Bryan Stevenson was selected for the Fall 2018 Peay Read because it presents rich themes for the reader’s consideration.

-While this list of topics is not an exhaustive list, we would like you to keep these topics in mind as you are reading the book and to then explore them further by developing one of them into a creative response to the book.
-Your response can take the form of a poem, essay, screenplay, sculpture, video, choreography, photography, musical composition, painting, drawing, or anything else you come up with!
+We would like you to keep topics of the book in mind as you are developing one of them into a creative response to the book.
+Stereotypes, diversity, positive affirmation, self-reflection, and inclusion are all themes you can chose for your response.
+Your response can take the form of an essay, poem, sculpture, video, photograph, choreography, musical composition, painting, drawing, or anything else you come up with!
 We want to see what your mind can create.

-All projects will be reviewed by your APSU 1000 Instructor as well as the APSU 1000 judges.
+All projects will be reviewed by your APSU 1000 Instructor as well as the APSU 1000 Creative Response judges.
 These criteria are what they will be assessing in your projects: